Rezum Minimally Invasive Treatment for BPH

 The entire procedure lasts about 15 minutes and requires very little in the way of recovery.
 Patients will return home on the same day and have few, if any, lifestyle restrictions.
 Some discomfort and continued urinary symptoms are normal in the four to six weeks after the procedure.
 However, this will begin to diminish as the body resorbs the treated prostatic tissue.
 Patients should experience significant improvement within six to eight weeks.

-The Benefits of Minimally Invasive Rezume BPH Treatment
+The Benefits of Minimally Invasive Rezum BPH Treatment

 ● Excellent safety profile